+As at 31 December 2018 the Company had €3.846 invested in Equities.
 The fair value of equities are traded in active markets and are listed in a stock exchange based on quoted market prices at the statement of financial position date.
 The quoted market price used for equities held by the Company is the current closing price.

-There are no differences between Solvency II valuation and IFRS valuation of government bonds and equities.
-However, in Solvency II government bonds includes the amount of accrued interest receivable whereas in IFRS this amount is included in other receivables.
+There are no differences between Solvency II valuation and IFRS valuation of equities.